eliu0120/DataRes-Bootcamp-1/README.md

+- Note from author: this was done as part of a DataRes workshop on plotly and panda I attended

 # Data Science Bootcamp: Introduction to Pandas + Plotly
 This is the DataRes Fall 2021 Workshop Introducing Pandas and Plotly.